Product Description

 Frequently Asked Questions

-Q: What equipment does the WL 12002 load wheel fit?
+Q: What equipment is the WL 12002 load wheel compatible with?

-A: The WL 12002 is a 2.00 inch diameter load wheel assembly compatible with warehouse carts, lift trucks, and industrial pallet handling equipment requiring standard-profile polyurethane wheels.
-The 17 mm deep groove ball bearing (6003Z) and 3.625 inch tread width fit multiple OEM models from Crown, Toyota, Raymond, Yale, Hyster, and similar manufacturers.
-Verify your equipment axle bore diameter and bearing size before ordering.
+A: The WL 12002 is a load wheel assembly compatible with warehouse carts, lift trucks, and industrial pallet handling equipment requiring standard-profile polyurethane wheels.
+The deep groove ball bearing (6003Z) and tread width fit multiple lift truck models from major manufacturers.
+Verify your equipment axle bore diameter and bearing size match before ordering.

-Q: What are the specifications of the WL 12002 load wheel?
+Q: What are the key specifications of the WL 12002?

-A: Outside diameter: 2.00 inch.
-Tread width: 3.625 inch.
-Core material: Steel.
+A: Core material: Steel.
 Tread material: Standard polyurethane.
-Bearing: 6003Z deep groove ball bearing with 17 mm inner diameter and metal shields.
-The steel core provides load support while polyurethane tread delivers grip and floor protection for warehouse and industrial cart applications.
+Bearing: 6003Z deep groove ball bearing with inner diameter and metal shields.
+The steel core provides load support while polyurethane tread delivers grip and floor protection.

-Q: Can the WL 12002 replace wheels on different cart models?
+Q: Can the WL 12002 replace wheels on different equipment models?

-A: The WL 12002 is compatible with multiple equipment brands, but axle bore diameter and bearing type must match your equipment exactly.
-Measure the axle diameter on your cart and confirm it matches the 17 mm bearing inner diameter specification.
+A: The WL 12002 is compatible with multiple equipment types, but axle bore diameter and bearing type must match your specific equipment exactly.
+Measure the axle diameter on your cart and confirm it matches the bearing inner diameter specification.
 Diameter mismatches will cause improper fit and bearing failure.

 A: Monitor bearing play by checking for lateral wheel movement on the axle.
 Clean debris and chemical residue from the tread to prevent accelerated wear.
-The sealed 6003Z bearing design prevents most maintenance needs but should be inspected periodically for noise or rough operation indicating bearing degradation.
+The sealed 6003Z bearing design minimizes maintenance needs but should be inspected periodically for noise or rough operation indicating bearing degradation.